 I finally did it!

-Usually I end up cheating and let the ingredients make the fudge (otherwise known as easy fudge), but this time, I finally conquered the technique.
+Usually I end up cheating and let the ingredients make the fudge (like my chocolate marshmallow fudge) but this time, I finally conquered the technique.

-I made Small Batch Creamy Lemon fudge made with real lemons.
+I made Lemon Fudge made with real lemons.
 No lemon extract required!

 Real, traditional fudge is made by boiling together milk and sugar until the temperature reaches 235-240F, which is known as the soft ball stage in candy making.